-Programming and system modification associated with lawful gambling and insurance taxes require one-time administrative expenditures of \$165,000 in FY 2002.
-The balance of the administrative costs reflected on this page are for additional tax research staff, agency-wide project coordination, and anticipated increases in the number of revocation hearings for sales and special tax permits.
+Programming and system modification associated with lawful gambling and insurance taxes require one-time administrative expenditures of \$165 thousand in FY 2002.
+The balance of the administrative costs reflected on this page are for additional staff in investigation, tax research, and legal and appeals for revocation hearings.

-These changes will result in a decrease of General Fund revenues of approximately \$6.5 million per year.
+These changes will result in a decrease of General Fund revenues of approximately \$15.2 million per year.